-- 73. As referred to above, the NPPF sets out a town centre first approach to retail and main town centre uses.
+- 79. As referred to above, the NPPF sets out a town centre first approach to retail and main town centre uses.
 There are a number of out of centre retail parks and single units both within and just outside of the Borough.
-The 2014 Out of Centre Retail Survey identified that most of these units are occupied, with the exception of Anglia Retail Park where currently five of its eleven units are vacant.
-Most of the units are occupied by retail uses (79%) or other 'main town centre uses' (12%), with just 3 units occupied by other uses (vehicle sales, rental and servicing). - 74.
+The 2015 Out of Centre Retail Survey, which focuses on the retail parks within the Borough, identified that most of these units are occupied, with the exception of Anglia Retail Park where five of its twelve units were identified as vacant.
+Most of the units are in A1 use (79% including vacant A1 units) or other 'main town centre uses' (17%), with just 2 units occupied by other uses (vehicle sales and servicing). - 80.
 The 2010 Retail and Commercial Leisure Study identifies that there is strong provision of out of centre foodstores, retail warehouses and leisure parks in the Borough or just outside of the Borough.
 The study found that there is greater provision of both convenience and comparison retail floorspace in locations outside the town centre in the Ipswich catchment area (which extends beyond the Borough) than within the town centre.
 It concludes that there is no demonstrable need for additional out of centre retail floorspace in Ipswich.
 The 2013 DTZ Study reflects this conclusion and identifies the possibility of new out of town stores as a potential threat to the town centre.
 The policy approach in the Core Strategy Review DPD is therefore to continue to resist out of centre and edge of centre retail and other 'main town centre use' development.
-This is also consistent with the policy approach of the NPPF. - 75.
+This is also consistent with the policy approach of the NPPF. - 81.
 Policy DM23 relates to retail uses (i.e. A1, A2 and A5 see Appendix 1 for definitions) and reflects the sequential and impact test as set out in the Planning Practice Guidance.
-The threshold of 200sqm net in relation to the need for a sequential assessment and impact assessment is carried over from the adopted Core Strategy (2011), although has been amended from gross to net due to the fact that retail proposals and assessments usually relate to net floorspace.
-The NPPF sets a default threshold of 2,500sqm gross14 in relation to the impact assessment and sets no threshold in relation to the sequential assessment.
+The threshold of 200sqm net in relation to the need for a sequential assessment and impact assessment is carried over from the adopted Core Strategy (2011), although has been amended from gross to net due to the fact that retail proposals and assessments usually relate to net floorspace. - 82.
+The NPPF sets a default threshold of 2,500sqm gross in relation to the impact assessment and sets no threshold in relation to the sequential assessment.
 However in the context of Ipswich it is considered necessary to continue to use the threshold of 200sqm net due to the potential in particular for cumulative impacts on centres from developments of considerably less than 2,500sqm gross particularly when considering pressure for increasing the percentage of non-bulky sales in out of centre retail units and the relatively small size of retail units in local and district centres.
 This also reflects the approach to conditioning the amount of floorspace which would be acceptable for the sale of ancillary and incidental goods - this is proposed to be limited to 200sqm net and it would therefore be logical for this to be reflected in requirements for sequential and impact testing.
-The lower threshold is also a reflection of the conclusions of the 2010 and 2013 Studies which between them would suggest that any scale of further out of town retail development should be resisted. - 76.
-The list of bulky goods set out in paragraph 9.141 under DM23 of the Core Strategy Review DPD is based on the Council's Out of Centre Shopping Supplementary Planning Guidance15 and on conditions relating to recently approved planning applications.
-The list reflects those items that would generally need to be transported by car.
-To bring the policy in line with the NPPF the supporting text clarifies that the policy only relates to A1, A2 and A5 uses, not to A3 and A4 uses which are included within the classification of 'main town centre uses' in the NPPF and would therefore be considered under DM22.

-14 Note that the NPPF does not specify net or gross, however 2,500 sqm gross is specified in the national Planning Practice Guidance.
+&lt;sup>15 Note that the NPPF does not specify net or gross, however 2,500 sqm gross is specified in the national Planning Practice Guidance.